 The CONTU guidelines were established in 1978 to add clarifications to the original copyright law governing ILL.
 The "Rule of 5" originates from CONTU, and is suggested as best practice in order to avoid copyright infringement.
 This links to the complete text of the CONTU guidelines.

 When providing article copies through ILL, check that there is a copyright statement visible.
-Many e-journal articles include a copyright notice when downloaded.
 If there is no notice, you can attach the journal issue's copyright notice or use this standard notice of copyright.

 A helpful chart from Cornell University detailing copyright terms and indicating when specific materials become public domain.